johnpuddephatt/zerowaste/src/posts/2021-02-25-leeds-fashion-futures-week.md

 \[Embed video here]

 Gill and Tracy also gave an update on our Leeds School Uniform Exchange project which is about making good quality second hand uniform the first choice in Leeds.

-Why?
-Because it’s better for the environment and helps families save money which is especially important right now.
-They shared some of the ways the project is already making a difference.
 If you haven’t already, join our [Leeds School Uniform Exchange Facebook page](https://www.facebook.com/groups/603050533660854).

 \[Embed video here]